 Indicators are harmonized according to the Commission Implementing Regulation (EU) 2020/1197 are set out in Annes IV to this Regulation.
 There are the main statistical variables provided:

-• Useful floor area is the total floor area of rooms and other quarters in the dwelling (kitchens, sanitary facilities, halls, built-in wardrobes/cabinets heated attics, and other warm auxiliary areas).
-Useful floor area does not include the floor area of balconies, terraces, cellars, unheated attics.
+Useful floor area of dwelling – the total floor area of living rooms and other premises in the dwelling (kitchens, sanitary facilities, halls, built-in wardrobes/cabinets, heated loggias and another warm auxiliary area).
+Useful floor area does not include the floor area of balconies, terraces, loggias, unheated cellars.

-• A non-residential building is any building whose total floor area or the largest part thereof is used for non-residential purposes.
+Non-residential building – any building whose total floor area or the largest part thereof is used for non-residential purposes.

 3.5.
 Statistical unit